yuiokjgft/Instagagement/README.md

 If you exit python program while Telegram client is open, you will block Telegram's session file.
 To fix it, run 'create_session.py' and change the name of session file in config file of your account.
 Do not re-use old session name.

 The groups go into 2 main categories: those, who require you to engage with the account that you want likes on (e.g. Wolf Global) and those who dont (e.g. Boostgram).
 Quickstart will guide you.
+In first scenario you would use your main account for engagement (groups 1-25), in second scenario you would have alt account which does the engagement and posts link from main account (groups 1-8 only).

 Some groups have minimum follower requirement.
 Use with care as currently there is nothing checking that (will add soon).